uikit/uikit-site/docs/pages/javascript-utilities.md

 ### swap

-This function is used to swap a substring with another value.
+TODO: to swap a substring with another value.
 The following parameter may be passed to the function.

 | Parameter | Type   | Default | Description                       |